Two Week Wait

 For more information on the Luteal Phase, click here

 Waiting two weeks after IVF

 Some women feel that they are a failure if their fertility treatments have not been successful.
-They’ve put so much into conceiving that the possibility of it not being successful fills them with intense disappointment.
+They’ve put so much into conceiving that the possibility of it not being successful fills them and their partner with intense disappointment.
 But there are no guarantees in life.
 The best any of us can do is make informed choices with the information we have and avoid seeing everything in life as being under our absolute control.

 Common emotions during the two week wait

 - Nagging thoughts relating to ‘What if I’m pregnant?’
 ‘How will I cope?’ and ‘What if I’m not?’

 - Greater awareness of body functioning – every little twinge is analysed.